mudler/luet/README.md

 - Luet can reuse Gentoo's portage tree hierarchy, and it is heavily inspired from it.
 - It builds, installs, uninstalls and perform upgrades on machines
-- Installer doesn't depend on anything ( 0 dep installer !)
+- Installer doesn't depend on anything ( 0 dep installer !), statically built
 - Support for packages as "layers"
 - It uses SAT solving techniques to solve the deptree ( Inspired by [OPIUM](https://ranjitjhala.github.io/static/opium.pdf) )